Last Updated on January 10, 2023 by The Filtery

 In fact, although they have different functions, these home and beauty products contain many of the same ingredients.

-The first GLARING problem when it comes to Bath and Body Works’ products is that the ingredients aren’t listed on their website!
+The first problem when it comes to Bath and Body Works’ products is that the ingredients for most of their products aren’t listed on their website.

-Bath and Body Works Ingredients: Top Toxins of Concern
+Bath and Body Works Ingredients: Top Ingredients of Concern

 Fragrance, of course, is what Bath and Body Works is known for.
 They’ve released hundreds of different scents, from the classic Warm Vanilla Sugar to Iced Raspberry Bellini to Twinkling Midnight Sky, and many, many more.